Polygon (MATIC) wallet

 How is Polygon different from Polkadot and Cosmos?

 Polygon is a layer 2 scaling solution for Ethereum only.
 Cosmos is a heterogeneous network of many independent parallel blockchains.
-Polkadot is also a heterogeneous blockchain protocol that connects multiple specialized blockchains into one unified network, but it's a layer-zero solution working as a substrate for blockchain ecosystems like Ethereum, Cardano, and Solana.
+Polkadot is also a heterogeneous blockchain protocol that connects multiple specialized blockchains into one unified network.
+Still, it's a layer-zero solution working as a substrate for blockchain ecosystems like Ethereum, Cardano, and Solana.

 Where can I buy MATIC?

 The simplest way to buy MATIC is using Atomic Polygon Wallet.
 You can download a mobile wallet or desktop wallet from the website.
 You also can trade any other supported cryptocurrency into MATIC.
-Most major cryptocurrency exchanges offer MATIC, but Atomic Wallet integrates a wallet with an exchange–making the process far easier for new users.
+Most major cryptocurrency swaps offer MATIC, but Atomic Wallet integrates a wallet with a swap–making the process far easier for new users.

 Resources